Sadistik Exekution: We Are Death

-In 1993, Sloth left the band (which he did several times over the years) soon after they had recorded most of the material their second album.
-Replacement drummer, Steve 'The Mechanik' Hoban played on one track, which was Astral Abortis.
+In 1993, Sloth left the band after they had recorded most of the material for their second album.
+Drummer Steve 'The Mechanik' Hoban played on the track "Astral Abortis".
 A demo tape featuring the core songs of the album was sent to French label Osmose Productions.
-Originally intended to be called 'Spiritual Dynamix', the words We Are Death...
+Intended to be called 'Spiritual Dynamix', the words We Are Death...
 Fukk You! were printed on the demo tapes.
-This being a reaction to what they believed was constant misrepresentation as being labelled a black metal band.
-The label mistook these words to be the title of the album and released it under that name.
-It soon became a successful release for the label and in 1995 the band was flown to Europe, to be part of a tour with Finnish band Impaled Nazarene and American act Absu.
+This was a reaction to being labelled a black metal band.
+The label mistook these words for the title of the album and released it as such.
+It became a successful release for the label, and in 1995, the band was flown to Europe to tour with Finnish band Impaled Nazarene and American act Absu.

-The Mechanik had injured his back at a Bolt Thrower concert in Sydney only weeks before the tour, resulting in an extended hospital stay in a major Sydney hospital's spinal injuries unit.
-So he was unable to play drums for many months afterwards and the band had no choice but to quickly search for a replacement drummer.
+The Mechanik had injured his weeks before the tour, resulting in an extended stay in a Sydney hospital's spinal injuries unit.
+He was unable to play drums, and the band searched for a replacement.

-Melbourne based drummer Matt 'Skitz' Sanders from the band Damaged was recruited and rushed into rehearsals for the tour.
-After the first few dates of the tour, it was soon realised that the other Sadistik Exekution members were behaving in an unprofessional manner, resulting in various problems.
-It was during this tour that one of the most famous incidents in the band's history occurred.
-With only a few more dates to be played in Italy and Germany, Dave Slave, Kriss Hades and Rok began fighting and causing damage to the tour bus.
-After a short period, their behaviour got out of control and the bus was stopped while tour management and the bus drivers were deciding how to deal with the situation.
-Eventually the tour proceeded, although the guitarist Kriss Hades struggled to play the rest of the shows with a badly broken finger.
-Upon returning to Australia, Sadistik Exekution ceased all activity for many several months while Hades recovered.
-The band's outrageous behaviour during this tour also meant that the band were never invited to return to Europe for any further tours or live shows for the remainder of the decade and beyond.
+Melbourne-based drummer Matt 'Skitz' Sanders from the band Damaged was recruited and rushed into rehearsals for the tour.
+After the first few dates, the other Sadistik Exekution members were behaving unprofessionally.
+With only a few more dates to be played in Italy and Germany, Dave Slave, Kriss Hades and Rok fought and damaged the tour bus.
+After a while, the bus stopped while tour management and bus drivers decided how to deal with the situation.
+The tour proceeded, although guitarist Kriss Hades struggled to play with a broken finger.
+Upon returning to Australia, Sadistik Exekution ceased activity for several months while Hades recovered.
+The band's behaviour during this tour meant they were never invited to return to Europe for any further tours or live shows for the remainder of the decade and beyond.